-Ancillary Use
+Ancillary Uses

-You may want to have a small component of your business operate in a way that ordinarily wouldn't be allowed in the zone - for example, a shop in an Industrial Zone.
-However, if the shop was merely 'ancillary' to the industrial use, it's allowed.
-For example, a small shop attached to a large warehouse manufacturing gin, that sells a small amount of gin on certain days, may be ancillary, and therefore is not prohibited.
+You may want to have a small component of your business operate in a way that ordinarily wouldn't be allowed in the zone - For example, a shop is prohibited in an Industrial Zone.
+However, if the shop was merely 'ancillary' to the place of assembly, it's allowed.
+For example, a small shop attached to an art gallery, that sells a small amount of art on certain days, may be ancillary, and therefore is not prohibited.